 What is a selection day?

 The selection day is for a student, who applies to get into the IGradU programme.
-Each applicant has to present his work from the master thesis in front of the PhD- committee.
+Each applicant as well as the respective (future) supervisor has to present his work from the master thesis in front of the PhD- committee.
 Students from Master Molecular Medicine can skip this selection procedure by adding a PhD- committee member to their master defense at Ulm University.

 For IGradU members, you can attend these talks for your “external speaker” list as well.

 The IGradU program has a regulatory time frame of three years with an optional extension for the fourth year.

 How is the funding situation of the IGradU?